La Dorita Cares

 La Dorita Cares is a 501(c)3 non-profit that offers special consideration kitchen-share scholarships and reduced coaching rates to select low-income companies from Pittsburgh’s food-insecure neighborhoods, as well as fellow aspiring women and immigrant entrepreneurs to perfect their skills and successfully transition into the food industry.
 La Dorita Cares awards a limited number of scholarships each year on a demonstrated need basis.

 As a way to give back to our community, La Dorita Careshas partnered with Volunteers of America’s All of Us Care program to fight the childhood hunger crisis on the front line by providing skills and cooking culture educational programming that is vital to the education, safety and social development of at-risk children in both the Fox Chapel and Shaler Area School Districts.
 Our ultimate goal is to nurture the survival and growth of our local children in order to drive long-term behavior change.
-Check out the following video below to learn more about our children’s cooking classes.

 Requirements to Apply for Reduced-Rate Incubation or Scholarship: